Jahmilli/helps/README.md

 3. Run: `yarn run start` (Expect the application to startup and open your browser to 'localhost:3000')

 ### Changing Proxy Configuration Setting
-The proxy configuration will be used to either point the application at stubby or our backend server (__Note:__ This requires you to have setup 'helps-backend' and run it locally for this to work).
+The proxy configuration will be used to either point the application at stubby or our backend server (__Note:__ This requires you to have setup 'helps-backend' and it needs to be running locally for this to work).
 The two proxy hosts are:
 - http://localhost:8882 (Stubby)
 - http://localhost:3001 (helps-backend)
 In the package.json, you should see one of the proxy configurations, to change it just replace the port with the alternative.
-Then rerun the development environment (Note if you have change)
+Then rerun the development environment.

 If you have any issues, please ask someone in the group :)